 [Bloomberg] “While localized projects are already showing signs of promise, they only cover a small fraction of the people in need.
 The ultimate goal for proponents of such pilots is to build toward a comprehensive federal guaranteed income program that could fill these gaps.
 But what would that look like?”
 Read full story.

-GETTING INVOLVED in the movement
+GET INVOLVED in the movement

 If you have questions about Arlington’s Guarantee or economic mobility in Arlington, please contact Anne Anne Vor der Bruegge, Director of Grants and Initiatives.